filoucool/filoucool/README.md

 <H1> Greetings, </H1>

 <H3> About me: </H3>
-  <p>I think like a programmer but act like a hacker (ethical, Right?
-Right...?)
+  <p>I think like a programmer but act like a hacker
   I have the soul of a programmer, the heart of an engineer but the blood of a business man.
   Confused yet?
 Me too </p>